Turn clean documents into retrieval units that preserve answers, citations, and measurable search quality.

 11print(match["text"])

-2Damaged electronics: report within 48 hours with photos.
-Agents must attach the order number.Child windows inside a longer section also benefit from their section label.
+2Rollback failure: page on-call within 15 minutes with deploy ID.
+Include the service name.Child windows inside a longer section also benefit from their section label.
 Embedding a child with a contextual header is a cheap hypothesis to test against your labeled set, not a promise of improvement.

 1def indexed_text(heading: str, text: str, source: str) -> str: